Dear Colleagues When does the conciliation proceeding is treated as commenced under Industrial Dispute Act. Regards Nirmal

 From India, Chennai

-Of course the present day HR Department and the erstwhile Personnel Department are the same part and parcel of the same impersonal entity called as "the Management" which fortunately enough retains its name and responsibilities without any significant changes till todate.
-However, the renaming of the erstwhile " Personnel Dept" as "HR Dept" is not for fancy's sake like calling a salesman as "Sales Executive" or a clerk as "Executive Assistant".As youngsters like you with high academic profile evince a passion for HRD as a chosen profession, it is needless to dwell much on the differences and distinctions between the concepts of personnel management and human resource development managemnet.
-So, the minimum non-compliance of legal provisions by the human resources, may it be the workmen or the HR people in the organization will be certainly indicative of the absence of realization of their knowledge about their rights and resonsibilities as well as lack of workers education.
-Now, coming to your questions, before getting the possible answers from others including myself, will you please mind answering the following counter-questions?
+Of course, the present-day HR Department and the erstwhile Personnel Department are part and parcel of the same impersonal entity called "the Management," which fortunately retains its name and responsibilities without any significant changes to this day.
+However, the renaming of the erstwhile "Personnel Dept" as "HR Dept" is not for fancy's sake like calling a salesman a "Sales Executive" or a clerk an "Executive Assistant."
+As youngsters like you with a high academic profile show a passion for HRD as a chosen profession, it is unnecessary to dwell much on the differences and distinctions between the concepts of personnel management and human resource development management.
+The minimum non-compliance with legal provisions by the human resources, whether it be the workmen or the HR people in the organization, will certainly indicate the absence of realization of their knowledge about their rights and responsibilities as well as a lack of workers' education.

-(1) Whether yours is a public utility service?
+1. Is yours a public utility service?

 From India, Salem